santa955/node-react-webpack-kit/README.md

 ```

 # DEPLOY WITH DOCKER?
-Yes, there is a `Dockfile` at the project dictionary root, you also can custom your own `Dockerfile` to match your mind.
+Yes, there is a `Dockfile` at root dictionary of the project, you can also custom your own `Dockerfile` to match your mind.

 **NOTE:** If you deploy with docker, you must run `npm run build` script at first.